cncf/devstats.archive/docs/dashboards/kubernetes/gh_stats_prcomments.md

 </ul>
 <h1 id="description">Description</h1>
 <ul>
-<li>This documentations only refers to <code>Commits</code> statistic.
+<li>This documentations only refers to <code>PR comments</code> statistic.
-<li>This dashboard shows the number of commits (by counting distinct commit's SHAs) for a selected repository or repository group.</li>
+<li>This dashboard shows the number of PR comments for a selected repository or repository group.</li>
 <li>You can select multiple repositories or repository groups to stack them.</li>
 <li>You can filter by repository or repository group and period.</li>
-<li>Selecting period (for example week) means that dahsboard will count commits in this period.</li>
+<li>Selecting period (for example week) means that dahsboard will count PR comments in this period.</li>
 <li>See <a href="https://github.com/cncf/devstats/blob/master/docs/periods.md" target="_blank">here</a> for more informations about periods.</li>
 <li>See <a href="https://github.com/cncf/devstats/blob/master/docs/repository_groups.md" target="_blank">here</a> for more informations about repository groups.</li>
-<li>We are skipping bots when calculating number of commits, see <a href="https://github.com/cncf/devstats/blob/master/docs/excluding_bots.md" target="_blank">excluding bots</a> for details.</li>
+<li>We are skipping bots when calculating number of comments, see <a href="https://github.com/cncf/devstats/blob/master/docs/excluding_bots.md" target="_blank">excluding bots</a> for details.</li>
 </ul>